Jacques-on-Call/edit-ui/ARCHITECTURE.md

   - Duplicate `PreviewPane.jsx` exists under `components` and `components/layout-editor/visual-renderer/`.
 Audit and keep a single source.

 - Sync bloat risk
-  - Large marketing-site assets under `easy-seo/public` (images, js, preview HTML) are not used by the editor and get synced to `edit-ui`.
-Recommend excluding them from the sync.
+  - **RESOLVED (October 2025):** Marketing-site assets previously under `easy-seo/public/preview/` have been removed.
+The directory is now protected by `.gitignore` to prevent accidental re-addition.

 ---